Richard Stokes (politician): Opposition to the Second World War

+Questioning the war's conduct

+With Bishop George Bell and fellow Labour Member of Parliament (MP) Alfred Salter, he opposed area strategic bombing during World War II.
+Stokes was seen as the most determined critic of area bombing in the House of Commons.

+It was Stokes's questions in the House of Commons on the bombing of Dresden that were in large part responsible for the shift in British opinion against this type of raid.
+Frederick Taylor writes that Stokes repeated information from the German Press Agency (controlled by the Propaganda Ministry) and although the destruction of Dresden would have affected people's support for the Allies regardless of German propaganda, at least some of the outrage did depend on Goebbels' falsification of the casualty figures.

+Stokes raised other issues after the war relating to Yalta and the forced repatriation of Yugoslavs, and the treatment of Dr George Chatterton-Hill in Germany.
+He was part of the Hankey lobby that lobbied in favour of Wehrmacht generals so that they would be able to fight against the Soviet Union if needed.
+Stokes was also a prominent critic of the inadequacy of Allied tank design.

+Postwar career

 Following the 1945 general election, Labour were returned to power.
-Stokes devoted much of his energy to the Friends of Ireland group, of which he was treasurer.
+Stokes was denied office, possibly because of his war time politics, devoted much of his energy to the Friends of Ireland group, of which he was treasurer.
+He was a member of the Executive of Save Europe Now, a group formed to improve the conditions for civilians in the British occupation zone in Germany.

 He was appointed Lord Privy Seal and the new position of Minister of Materials in April 1951, succeeding Ernest Bevin but served only a few months before Labour lost the 1951 general election.
 He aimed to show that the proposed armaments programme could be carried out, contrary to Aneurin Bevan and Harold Wilson (who had resigned over this and other issues).
-After Labour lost power to the Conservatives he was shadow Defence spokesman for a while.
+He was involved in the controversy over the Anglo-Persian Oil Company.
+After Labour lost power to the Conservatives he was elected to the Shadow Cabinet where he served as shadow Defence spokesman, although he was voted out in 1956.

+Death

-Stokes died at home on 3 August 1957 in London of a heart attack, according to his death notice.
+Stokes died at home on 3 August 1957 in London of an apparent heart attack, according to his death notice.
 A few days before, on 23 July, he had been in a road accident when his car overturned during a thunderstorm on the flooded London road at Stanway near Colchester.
+The injuries which he sustained contributed to his death from a pulmonary embolism.